Your guide to everything you need to know to plan your perfect 3 days in San Francisco itinerary!

 That’s not all, though.
 The Presidio is also home to a few museums, lots of public art, plenty of scenic overlooks, and a few beaches.

-You could definitely spend all day here, but we’ve got a busy 3 days in Francisco ahead of us still!
+You could definitely spend all day here, but we’ve got a busy San Francisco itinerary ahead of us still!

 As far as lunch goes, you’ve got a few options.